 “You give me good price.”
 “What your price then” “I give you good price,”, the bartering is urgent and essential, part of the dance of a successful purchase.
 “You my first customer this morning, I give you good price.”
 You give me good luck, here I’ve got Rolex, Omega – but don’t go in water with it – real Rolex you know it cost millions.”

 At the end of the day, Bali is for lovers.
-When we visited for our 22nd anniversary a few years ago, Dave wrote a love message to me in the sand at The Melia Bali, and it made me burst into tears!
+When we visited for our 22nd anniversary a few years ago, Dave had a love message written for me in the sand at The Melia Bali, and it made me burst into tears!

-and a post that’s proving really popular: How to Create A Balinese Garden in your Back Yard and
+and a post that’s proving popular: Part 1 How to Create A Balinese Garden in your Back Yard and

 Part 2 showing how the garden has changed : How to create a Balinese Garden without going to Bali